andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 To determine the right value I recommend to change the color in the app and watch the Event stream.
 Open the color payload until you find the x/y values and use these.

+When you give me a star then it makes me happy! :)
+---

 Recommendation:
 In general I recommend to trigger scenes and not controlling seperate lamps.
 The Bridge is just able to receive max!
 5 light / 1 group request per second, less is better.
 Use delay Nodes in 200-400ms range if you might have a situation, that the http node returns an error.
 Another recommendation is to setup your whole HUE System in one Flow Tab, using Link out/in Nodes to create connections to your Rooms.